mycolorway/BMYCircularProgressPullToRefresh/README.md

 A common customization besides the pull to refresh, is to have a circular progress view with the logo of the app to show during the dragging.
 This version of the pull to refresh allows to preserve the contentInset on the scrollview.

-Try out the included demo project.
+Try out the included demo project or just run `pod try BMYCircularProgressPullToRefresh` to give it a try.

 Simple usage: